FiyinfoluwaDav/AI-based-home-security/README.md

 ## Overview

 The **NSMC Home Security System** is a Python-based application built with Streamlit that leverages AI-driven face recognition to monitor environments in real-time.
 It detects known and unknown individuals, logs detection events, records videos, captures snapshots, and sends alerts via WhatsApp using the CallMeBot API.
-The user-friendly interface includes a dashboard for live monitoring and analytics, plus a logs page for trend analysis — ideal for home or small-scale security applications.
+The user-friendly interface includes a dashboard for live monitoring and analytics, plus a logs page for trend analysis, ideal for home or small-scale security applications.

 ---